christian-steinmeyer/theses-template/README.md

 Feel free to configure listings, e.g. for other languages under [listings](config/listings.tex).
 Layout changes can be made in [layout](config/layout.tex).
 Add packages to [packages](config/packages.tex).
 Add new commands to [commands](config/commands.tex).

+## Examples

+[Here](build/thesis-template.pdf), you can find a built example PDF.
+And [here](build/thesis-template-alternative.pdf) is an alternative title page with two logos instead of one (e.g. one for the university and one for the chair).